saimundev/social_media_client/README.md

 <h2>About this project</h2>
-<p> This is a social media website.
+<p> This is a social media website and realtime chat application.
 You can create an account and create a post. you can add friends. like your post and your friend's post. comment on your post and share friend posts.
 You can start a conversation with any user. you can update your post. and delete your post</p>
 <a href="https://friendzon.vercel.app/">Live site link</a>
 <h3>Technology i used</h3>
 <ul>